-- 1. When working with microorganisms, lab coats must be worn at all times. - 2.
+- 1. When working with microorganisms, lab coats must be worn at all times as well as other proper PPE. - 2.
 The laboratory benches must be cleaned with Sanisol (a disinfectant) before and after all lab work. - 3.
 If cultures are spilled in the lab, they must be disinfected.
 Pour Sanisol over the spill, let stand for 5 minutes, then wipe up and dispose of towels in a biohazard receptacle. - 4.
 Never remove cultures from the laboratory. - 5.
 When finished working with a specific culture place it in the biohazard receptacle provided.